41 Example of a three-level model of clustered data

 Luke Miratrix

-This will illustrate fitting a three level model (with clusters inside of clusters) and extracting the various components from it.
-This is a rough document, but hopefully will be useful.
+In this chapter we illustrate fitting a three level model (with clusters inside of clusters) and extracting the various components from it.

 pefr = read.dta( "data/pefr.dta" )